FabricMC/fabric-docs/develop/items/custom-data-components.md

 @[code transcludeWith=::2](@/reference/latest/src/main/java/com/example/docs/item/custom/CounterItem.java)

 Now try starting the game and right-clicking with the Counter item in your hand.
-If you open up your inventory and look at the item again you should see that the usage number has gone up by the amount of times you clicked it.
+If you open up your inventory and look at the item again you should see that the usage number has gone up by the amount of times you've clicked it.

 ![Tooltip showing "Used 8 times"](/assets/develop/items/custom_component_3.png)